fleetdm/fleet/docs/Using-Fleet/MDM-macOS-updates.md

 If there is less than 1 day, the window is shown every 2 hours.
 The end user can defer and close the window.

 If the end user is past the deadline, Fleet shows the window and end user can't close the window until they update.

+## How to set up

+To set the macOS updates settings in the UI, visit the **Controls** section and then select the **macOS updates** tab.
+To set the macOS updates settings programmatically, use the configurations listed [here](https://fleetdm.com/docs/using-fleet/configuration-files#mdm-macos-updates).

+## Requirements
+- Fleet Premium or Ultimate
+- [Fleetd](https://fleetdm.com/docs/using-fleet/orbit) with Fleet Desktop enabled

 ## End user experience